 Advanced Upcycling technology to provide a globally sustainable solution to end-of-life waste plastics

-Plum's core PCP convertor uses internal infra-red heating core
+Plum's patented PCP convertor uses internal heating core

 The Value of Waste Plastics